Inuktitut: Labrador

 The Nunatsiavut dialect (Inuttitut ᓄᓇᑦᓯᐊᕗᒻᒥᐅᑐᑦ or, often in government documents, Labradorimiutut) was once spoken across northern Labrador.
 It has a distinct writing system, developed in Greenland in the 1760s by German missionaries from the Moravian Church.
 This separate writing tradition, the remoteness of Nunatsiavut from other Inuit communities, has made it into a distinct dialect with a separate literary tradition.
 The Nunatsiavummiut call their language Inuttut (ᐃᓄᑦᑐᑦ).

 Although Nunatsiavut claims over 4,000 inhabitants of Inuit descent, only 550 reported Inuktitut to be their native language in the 2001 census, mostly in the town of Nain.
 Inuktitut is seriously endangered in Labrador.

 Nunatsiavut also had a separate dialect reputedly much closer to western Inuktitut dialects, spoken in the area around Rigolet.
 According to news reports, in 1999 it had only three very elderly speakers.

 Greenland

 Though often thought to be a dialect of Greenlandic, Inuktun or Polar Eskimo is a recent arrival in Greenland from the Eastern Canadian Arctic, arriving perhaps as late as the 18th century.

+Inuit Nunaat and Inuit Nunangat

+Throughout Inuit Nunaat and Inuit Nunangat the Inuktut is used to refer to Inuktitut and all other dialects.

+It is used by Inuit Tapiriit Kanatami, the Inuit Circumpolar Council, and the Government of Nunavut throughout Inuit Nunaat and Inuit Nunangat.